demmonico/docker-manager/README.md

 ## Install

-Follow steps. ***Note*** that you couldn't use any copy of this docker-ci structure at the system simultaneously!
+Follow steps. ***Note*** that you couldn't use any copy of this docker-manager structure at the system simultaneously!

 ### Pre-Install Docker